Chart Color Schemes

 Infrastructure

-Oakden has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Oakden has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region: Oakden Rise, Laing St, Northfield, Gawler Line Electrification & Level Crossing Removals (including Valley View area works), and Walkleys Road Corridor are key projects, with the following list highlighting those most relevant.
+AreaSearch has identified one major project likely affecting this region.
+Notable projects include Oakden Rise, Laing St, Northfield, Gawler Line Electrification & Level Crossing Removals (including Valley View area works), and Walkleys Road Corridor.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.